samiksome92/Scripts/README.md

                           Output file
     --overwrite           Overwrite text file

-Input and output encoding have to be specified using `--from` and `--to` respectively.
+Input and output encoding can be specified using `--from` and `--to` respectively.
+If no input encoding is specified `charset_normalizer` is used to detect it.
+The default output encoding is `UTF-8`.
 Line endings can be specified using `--newline` (Valid choices are `lf`, `crlf` and `cr`).
 If `--overwrite` is specified, the input file is overwritten, otherwise a new output file is created.
 Output file name may be provided using `--out_file`.